JuliaCon/www.juliacon.org/2026/prize.md

 For her contributions to Turing.jl and JuliaFormatter.

 ### Andreas Noack, Daniel Karrasch, and Jishnu Bhattacharya
-For their work on LinearAlgebra.jl.
+For their efforts maintaining the Julia Linear Algebra library.

 ## Awards Committee